Most people don’t know who they really are — and likely never will.

 For example, young boys are taught to do “boy things,” wear “boy clothing,” and act like men.
 They’re taught to resist crying as a show of weakness and to favor sports over arts.
 Teaching children to suppress their desire to engage in more “femanine” activities leads to a darkening of the child’s shadow.

 Trauma is another reason someone suppresses certain traits or desires.
-When a traumatic event happens, especially during childhood, they respond by suppressing thoughts, instincts, or desires in an act of self-defense.
+When a traumatic event happens, especially during childhood, they respond by suppressing thoughts, instincts, or desires in an act of self-preservation.
 This is a concept explored in-depth by Dr. Gabor Maté, who argues that all forms of addiction and most mental illnesses stem from repressed thoughts and emotions caused by traumatic experiences as a child.

 When we don’t acknowledge the dark and repressed aspects of our unconscious self, they control us — affecting how we think, feel, and interact with the world around us.